Riley-Py/UWaterloo-Work/MSE 211/Week 5/Bernstein.md

 #### Regain Alignment
 - Lack of respect at work
 - Looking for job where skills/experiences are appreciated/acknowledged
-	- Without that, people fixate on ways that current role doesn't play
+	- Without that, people fixate on ways that current role doesn't play to what they have to offer/contribute
+- Go towards an environment where they believe they won't be underestimated/misunderstood

+#### Take Next Step
+- Taking on more responsibility
+	- Motivated by wanting to support themselves or families
+- Pursuing growth, so willing to leap into a stretch role

+### Interview
+- Interviewing about a previous person's job role can help see what might motivate an employee to make a move or to keep them around
+- To identify the pushes and pulls, one must approach the conversation with empathy and prod for details